-- Problems with anesthesia including a rare possibility of biting your tongue while asleep due to spinal cord monitoring-a bite block will be used to help prevent this from occurring
+\ Problems with anesthesia including a rare possibility of biting your tongue while asleep due to spinal cord monitoring-a bite block will be used to help prevent this from occurring

-- Infection

-- Spinal cord or nerve damage

-- Bleeding or possible need for transfusion

-- Failure of the instrumentation

-- Bone graft shifting or displacement or not healing properly, necessitating another operation

-- Failure of the metal rods and screws

-- Chronic pelvic pain if your own bone is taken from your pelvis

-- Injury to the vertebral artery resulting in a stroke

-- A blood clot can form in your arms or legs

-- Heart problems and even death
+- \ Infection - \ Spinal cord or nerve damage - \ Bleeding or possible need for transfusion - \ Failure of the instrumentation with the Laminaplasty. - \ A blood clot can form in your arms or legs - \ Heart problems and even death

-- Blindness has been reported to occur in 1/1,000 cases.
+\ Blindness has been reported to occur in 1/1,000 cases.
 Mostly, this is reported to occur in elderly patients who have long operations with lots of blood loss.
 These are not long operations and I don't lose much blood and I have never had this complication in several thousand cases.